jefrydco/uirev/readme.md

 * `gulp fonts` to copy all fonts in `./src/assets/scss/fonts` to `./dist/assets/fonts`.

 #### Image
 * `gulp img:hd` to optimize and resize all images in `./src/assets/img/hd` to resolution 1920 x auto.
 It also convert them into **.jpg** format.
-Then copy the result to `./dist/assets/img/hd`.
-* `gulp img:md` to optimize and resize all images in `./src/assets/img/md` to resolution 1320 x auto.
-It also convert them into **.jpg** format.
-Then copy the result to `./dist/assets/img/md`.
+* `gulp img:md` has same functiont as `gulp img:hd` but the differences is it resize the image to resolution 1320 x auto.
-* `gulp img:sm` to optimize all images in `./src/assets/img/sm` and copy the result to `./dist/assets/img/sm`.
+* `gulp img:sm` to optimize all images in `./src/assets/img/sm`.
 It doesn't resize and convert anything because I think small image usually used for background pattern, icon and logo.
 * `gulp img` to run all of img command above.

 #### JavaScript
 * `gulp js:vendor-cp` to copy all JS vendor assets in `./src/assets/js/vendor/cp` to `./dist/assets/js`.
-* `gulp js:dev-vendor` to convert all of vendor script into ECMAScript 5 then concat them into one file named **vendor.js** located in `./dist/assets/js`.
+* `gulp js:dev-vendor` to convert all of vendor script into ECMAScript 5 then concat them into one file named **vendor.js**.
 * `gulp js:dev` to convert **main.js** into ECMAScript 5 and it also run `js:vendor-cp` and `js:dev-vendor`.
-* `gulp js:build` to convert all of vendor script and your **main.js** into ECMAScript 5 and concat them into one file named **vendor.min.js** located in `./dist/assets/js`.
+* `gulp js:build` to convert all of vendor script and your **main.js** into ECMAScript 5 and concat them into one file named **vendor.min.js**.

 #### SCSS
 * `gulp scss:dev-vendor` to compile all SCSS vendor assets in `./src/assets/scss/vendor` to CSS files and place the output to `./dist/assets/css`.
 It also combine all separated media queries found in them.
-* `gulp scss:dev` to compile all SCSS Vendor assets and your custom stylesheet and place the output to `./dist/assets/css`.
+* `gulp scss:dev` to compile all SCSS Vendor assets and your custom stylesheet.
-* `gulp scss:build-vendor`, it has same function as `gulp scss:dev-vendor` but the differences is it combine all SCSS files into one css file named **vendor.min.css** located in `./dist/assets/css`.
+* `gulp scss:build-vendor`, it has same function as `gulp scss:dev-vendor` but the differences is it combine all SCSS files into one css file named **vendor.min.css**.
 * `gulp scss:build`, it has same function as `gulp scss:dev`.

 #### Pug
-* `gulp pug` to compile and combile all pug files in `./src/pug` into one file named **index.html** located in `./dist`.
+* `gulp pug` to compile and combile all pug files in `./src/pug` into one file named **index.html**.

 #### Helper
 * `npm run clean` or `gulp clean` to clean your **dist** project directory.